Health and safety keywords

 Key performance indicators (KPIs)

-KPIs are predetermined measure to be used in the assessment of progress against objectives either for an individual or in the wider context of the organisation.
+These are predetermined measures to be used in the assessment of progress against objectives either for an individual or in the wider context of the organisation.

 Measures of historic data in the form of reactive monitoring, requiring the reporting and investigation of specific incidents and events to discover weaknesses in an activity or process.

-Leading indicators are proactive and predictive measures.
-Leading indicators provide current information about the effective performance, activities and processes of an OSHMS.
+Proactive and predictive measures.
+Leading indicators provide current information about the effective performance, activities and processes of an OHSMS.

-A term to collectively describe not only the core component of legislation itself, but also the institutional, administrative, political, social and economic conditions or arrangements, which make the legislation available, accessible, enforceable and therefore effective.
+A term to collectively describe not only the core component of legislation itself but also the institutional, administrative, political, social and economic conditions or arrangements that make the legislation available, accessible, enforceable and therefore effective.

-Likelihood is a judgement made on balance when weighing up all the relevant factors, particularly in the context of a risk assessment.
-It is not a precise statistical calculation; therefore being more aligned to the concept of possibility rather than probability.
+A judgment made on balance when weighing up all the relevant factors, particularly in the context of a risk assessment.
+It is not a precise statistical calculation, therefore being more aligned to the concept of possibility rather than probability.